MichaelStott/tech-squawks/web/content/aws/iam/identities/users/_index.md

 IAM _users_ represent a human user or programmatic workload and provides access to AWS resources or services.
 Users belong to a single parent account and consists of the following properties and credentials:

-- Username/Password: AWS web console credentials.
+- Access Credentials: Programmatic long-lived credentials consisting of an access key ID and secret key.
-- Email: Email of the user.
+- Path: The IAM namespace which contains the user.
-- Access Keypair: Programatic long-lived credentials consisting of an access key ID and secret key.
+- Login Profile: AWS web console credentials.
-- MFA Device: MFA devices required for accessing AWS resources, whether through the web console or programatically.
+- MFA Device: MFA devices required for accessing AWS resources, whether through the web console or programmatically.
 - SSL Certificates: May be used to authenticate with certain AWS services.
 - SSH Keys: SSH public keys to be used with AWS Codecommit, a git repository service, during application development.